Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/edelivery/digital-capability-locator.md

 *"Where can I find information about the digital capabilities of business XYZ ?"*

 The Digital Capability Locator is a mapping of participant identifiers to the digital address of the participant’s Digital Capability Publisher.
+Australia's business identifier landscape is complex with many business regularly using multiple, different identifiers in various business contexts.
+The DCL has been designed to flexibly support any new business identifier or a future consolidation of identifiers.
+The initial implementation of the DCL will support three commonly used business identifiers:

+- Australian Business Number (ABN);
+- Global Location Number (GLN); and
+- Dun & Bradstreet Numbering System (DUNS).

 The Digital Capability Locator's lookup service is based on the OASIS Business Document Metadata Service Location Committee Specification Version 01, which provides a standardised approach to retrieval of a participant's digital capability address.
 The specification has been based on the successful implementation within the European Union's PEPPOL and eSENS initiatives.